This post may contain affiliate links. Please read my disclosure and privacy policy.

 I’ve got some easy eats that can help you do just that.
 For example, my 3-ingredient vegan pesto muffins, (i.e., vegan egg breakfast cups, made with chickpea flour ).

-.3-ingredient vegan pesto muffins on a black wire cooling rack
+3-ingredient vegan pesto muffins on a black wire cooling rack

-Vegan Egg Cups Made with Chickpea Flour
+Vegan Pesto Muffins Made with Chickpea Flour

 Or so you may have thought.

-With some chickpea flour, water and baking powder–plus some pesto, for an instant punch of flavor–you can have light, fluffy “no-egg” breakfast cups that are everything you want in an easy, healthy portable breakfast.
+With some chickpea flour, water and baking powder–plus some pesto, for an instant punch of flavor–you can have light, fluffy “no-egg” breakfast muffins that are everything you want in an easy, healthy portable breakfast.

 Perfect Portable Food (No Refrigeration Required)